-Moonchild has to be one of my own personal favorite songs from Cibo Matto – ever.
-It combines many different beats, genres, and tones together to produce a surreal R&B experience for just about any music-lover.
+Moonchild has to be one of my own personal favourite songs from Cibo Matto – ever.
+It combines many different beats, genres, and tones together to produce a surreal R&B experience for just about any music lover.

 You can clearly hear the funky 90’s Hip Hop beat, but I think the acoustic guitar riffs are probably the best part.
 It brings a cultural complexity to the music that I’ve personally never experienced – and that’s exactly what this incredible bad is going for.